dimitri-yatsenko/datajoint-book/book/20-concepts/03-workflows.md

-# Databases as Workflows
+# A New Paradigm

+## The Entity-Workflow Model: A New Paradigm for Relational Databases

+This book introduces a revolutionary approach to relational database design and implementation: the **Entity-Workflow Model** embodied by DataJoint.
+While traditional database education focuses on E.F.
+Codd's mathematical foundations and the Entity-Relationship Model, the Entity-Workflow Model represents a fundamental evolution that addresses the limitations of both approaches.

-## Three Views of the Relational Model
+## The Evolution of Relational Database Thinking

-The relational data model, while powerful, offers considerable flexibility that can be both a blessing and a curse.
-This flexibility has led to the development of three distinct conceptual frameworks for understanding and applying relational databases.
-While these approaches share the same underlying syntax (tables, primary keys, foreign keys, etc.), they provide fundamentally different **semantics** that lead to distinct approaches to database design, data manipulation, and query formation.
+To understand the significance of the Entity-Workflow Model, we must first examine the two dominant paradigms that preceded it and their inherent limitations.

-### The Mathematical View: Predicate Calculus and Functional Dependencies
+### The Mathematical Foundation: Codd's Predicate Calculus Approach

-The **mathematical view** of the relational model, championed by Edgar F. Codd, is rooted in **predicate calculus** and **set theory**.
-This approach treats relations as mathematical predicates—statements about variables that can be determined to be true or false.
+Edgar F. Codd's relational model, rooted in **predicate calculus** and **set theory**, treats relations as mathematical predicates—statements about variables that can be determined to be true or false.

-#### Core Definitions
+#### Core Concepts

-**Relation as Predicate**: A table (relation) represents a logical predicate; it contains the complete set of all facts (propositions) that make the predicate true.
+**Relation as Predicate**: A table represents a logical predicate containing all facts that make the predicate true.

-**Tuple as Proposition**: Each row (tuple) is a specific set of attribute values that asserts a true proposition for the predicate.
-For example, if a table's predicate is "Employee $x$ works on Project $y$," the row (Alice, P1) asserts: "Employee Alice works on Project P1."

-**Functional Dependencies**: The core concept is the functional dependency: attribute `A` functionally determines attribute `B` (written `A → B`) if knowing the value of `A` allows you to determine the unique value of `B`.
+**Functional Dependencies**: The foundation of normalization theory, where attribute `A` functionally determines attribute `B` (written `A → B`).

-#### Design Philosophy

-The mathematical approach frames database design as deciding **which predicates should become base relations (stored tables)** so that:
-- All other valid true propositions can be **most easily and efficiently derived** through relational operations
-- The total number of stored facts is minimized to reduce redundancy
-- The chance of making mistakes in creating true propositions (data anomalies) is minimized

 **Normalization Principle**: "Every non-key attribute must depend on the key, the whole key, and nothing but the key."

-#### Characteristics
+#### Limitations

-- **Abstract**: Reasons about predicates and functional dependencies, not real-world entities
-- **Mathematical**: Provides formal, rigorous definitions and proofs
-- **Attribute-centric**: Focuses on relationships between attributes
-- **Prescriptive**: Provides clear rules (normal forms) to check compliance
+While mathematically rigorous, Codd's approach suffers from several practical limitations:

+- **No Diagramming Notation**: Designers must work with abstract dependency analysis without visual representations
+- **Abstract Reasoning**: Requires thinking in terms of predicates and functional dependencies rather than intuitive domain concepts
+- **Implementation Gap**: SQL's mathematical semantics don't align with how people naturally conceptualize domains
+- **Learning Curve**: Demands mastery of formal mathematical concepts that don't map to real-world thinking

-### The Entity-Relationship View: Domain Modeling
+### The Entity-Relationship Revolution: Chen's Domain Modeling

-The **entity-relationship view**, introduced by Peter Chen in 1976, revolutionized how we think about database design by shifting from abstract mathematical concepts to concrete domain modeling: @10.1145/320434.320440, @10.1007/978-3-642-59412-0_17
+Peter Chen's Entity-Relationship Model (1976) revolutionized database design by shifting from abstract mathematical concepts to concrete domain modeling: @10.1145/320434.320440, @10.1007/978-3-642-59412-0_17

 ```{figure} ../images/PChen.jpeg
 :name: Peter Chen